woossi0/suite/docs/usermanual/source/dataadmin/pgBasics/geography.rst

    *Cartesian versus Spherical coordinates*

 Geographic coordinates may be treated as approximate Cartesian coordinates for the purpose of performing spatial calculations.
 However, measurements of distance, length and area are invalid.
 Since spherical coordinates measure **angular** distance, the units are in "degrees."
 In addition, the approximate results of index searches and TRUE/FALSE tests like intersects and contains may be incorrect.
-The distance between points increases near the north and south poles or the international dateline.
+The "distance" between points increases near the north and south poles or the international dateline.

 For example, below are the coordinates of Los Angeles and Paris.